mjvalerio/alexa-lambda-sonos-intercom/README.md

   ]
 }
 ```
-I created a custom slot type of SonosZone with the following values, but you will need to change to reflect your sonos zone names;
+I created a custom slot type named SonosZone with the following values;
 - Basement, Kitchen, Master Bedroom, Office, Maecy, Henry, All, everyone
+You will need to change these values to reflect your sonos zone names;

 Sample Utterances
 ```